wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 # Recommendations for a safe WAF node update process

-This document describes recommendations and associated risks for a safe update of Wallarm WAF node.
+This document describes recommendations and associated risks for a safe update of Wallarm WAF node up to 2.12.

 ## Common recommendations